lzhu0022/nothing-for-test/README.md

 #  Welcome to the Pattern Recognition Project

-## Project Name:
+## Project Name

 Classification laterality on knee data set

-## Project Overview:
+## Project Overview

 The objective for this project is to classify the laterality (left or right sided knee) of the OAI AKOA knee image data set, with a minimum accuracy of 0.9 on the test set.
 All the images are already labeled with either "left" or "right".

-## Dependencies:
+## Dependencies

 * Python 3.7
 * TensorFlow 2.3

-## Data Split:
+## Data Split

 There are over 20000 original images available labelled into two categories: left and right.
 The dataset is split into training set and test set with the ratio of 8:2.
+For more details about the dataset, please refer to the link: https://nda.nih.gov/oai/

 ## Algorithm: